 - Make your design in Cricut Design Space

-- Cut your design out on the Cricut Infusible Ink transfer sheet using a Cricut cutting machine (Explore or Maker)
+- Cut your design out on the Cricut Infusible Ink transfer sheet using a Cricut cutting machine (Joy, Explore or Maker)

-- Use the heat from an EasyPress 2 to transfer the design on the blank — your heat source needs to get up to at least 390°F for the heat transfer to work.
+- Use the heat from an EasyPress or Autopress to transfer the design on the blank — your heat source needs to get up to at least 390°F for the heat transfer to work.

 There are even Infusible Ink PENS and MARKERS so you can create a design with text or your own handwriting and then write or draw it into the Infusible Ink blank.
 You can even freehand draw or write onto a blank for fun gifts!

 Cricut sent me a kit of Infusible Ink materials so I can experiment and show you how they work in advance!
 Here is my livestream of the unboxing and test between the EasyPress editions!
 And here’s a full tutorial on how to make a layered T-shirt with multiple colors.
 I also created fun personalized socks using Cricut Infusible Ink.
 Sign up below to be notified when I post new fun and helpful tutorials and projects involving Infusible Ink!

 Answers to Your Cricut Infusible Ink Questions